richarvey/techshift-modernise/content/page/lab5.md

         Enabled: true
 ```

-3) In order for the webserver to access the new DynamoDB value, we need to give the servers role a new policy documnet.
+3) In order for the webserver to access the new DynamoDB value, we need to give the servers role a new policy document.
 In the ServerRole, directly above the RoleName, add a new line and copy the new policy in.

 ```
         -